OfirPeer07/AWS-API_Gateway-Lambda-SNS/README.md

 ![This is image](https://i.postimg.cc/nhRsXQjs/Calc2-Parameters.jpg)

-In order to connect the SNS to the Lambda function, we must click on "Add destination".
+To connect the SNS to the Lambda function, we must click on "Add destination".
 In "Source" select "Asynchronous invocation".
 In "Condition" select "On failure".
 In "Destination type" select "SNS topic".